zhuzemin/anime1_danmaku/README.md

 "url" like:
 	https://api.bilibili.com/x/v1/dm/list.so?oid=******,
 	https://ani.gamer.com.tw/animeVideo.php?sn=******
-*but because script disn't know title, so other function will be unavailable. but if input like "Search Result" format:
+*but because script doesn't know title, so other function will be unavailable. but if input like "Search Result" format:
 	[³ÉÈºÖð¶Ó£¡Î÷¶ÙÑ§Ô°] [µÚ4»°] - http://danmu.aixifan.com/V2/11290983?pageSize=500&pageNo=1
 all function will be available.